JeffreyBull76/CI_project4/README.md

 </details>

   * I was able to fix it partially for some images but others still display this behavior.
 It appears to be related to the form and comments section rendering after the document loads.
 Even force rendering a vertical scrollbar did not fix this.
-  * I suspect it is tied to how Django is dynamically loading the content of the image, post details, and comments section, and somehow the order this happens in with certain image sizes (happens more with smaller images) and prevents the correct DOM elements from loading in (in this case the vertical scroll bar)
+  * I suspect it is tied to how Django is dynamically loading the content of the image, post details, and comments section, and somehow the order this happens in with certain image sizes (happens more with smaller images) prevents the DOM elements loading in correctly (in this case meaning the vertical scroll bar fails to render)
   * As of the final stages of testing, I can confirm this is to do with the DOM not recognizing elements loaded below the 'First contentful paint' correctly, simply typing any text in the comment text field will correctly show a vertical scroll bar (see example images above).
 While this is the issue I still cannot quite pin down why this happens with some images and not others.
   * I have left this in for now as it's merely a problem with the display NOT functionality, you are still able to scroll with the mouse wheel and arrow keys.
 But in a live version, I would need to pin this down and fix it, despite it having minimal impact on site use.

 <br />

 **Scrapped Solution to file format on upload** Due to the lack of a Cloudinary widget and how the model works it was extremely difficult to set up native image transformation when communicating with the Cloudinary API.
 In a live version, this could be addressed by redesigning the aforementioned model (as detailed previously in roadmap).
-For sake of record I did ideate a fix that used the following imports (see below) It used a custom function to force new uploads to be transformed to webp format (reducing file size and accessibility) However this then caused our delete image function to cease working (as the file extension did not match) so the code was scrapped and this issue relegated to a roadmap feature as it is not critical.
+For sake of record I did ideate a fix that used the following imports (see below) It used a custom function to force new uploads to be transformed to webp format (reducing file size and increasing accessibility) However this then caused our delete image function to cease working (as the file extension did not match) so the code was scrapped and this issue relegated to a roadmap feature as it is not critical.
   * **Imports used in scrapped solution were as follows:**
   * from Django import forms
   * from PIL import Image